BipulRaman/DemoMCP/MCPDemo/ReadMe.md

 This repository contains **production-ready** demonstration projects showcasing the Model Context Protocol (MCP) implementation using C# and .NET 9.0.
 The projects illustrate different transport mechanisms and provide comprehensive examples for building, configuring, and integrating MCP servers with AI assistants like GitHub Copilot and Claude Desktop.

-Each project demonstrates the same restaurant management use case through different transport layers, allowing you to choose the implementation that best fits your deployment scenario and architecture requirements.
+Each project demonstrates the same core MCP functionality through different transport layers, allowing you to choose the implementation that best fits your deployment scenario and architecture requirements.

 ## What is MCP?
 The Model Context Protocol (MCP) is a standardized protocol that enables AI assistants to securely connect to external data sources and tools.
 It provides a bridge between AI models and real-world applications, allowing for enhanced functionality and context-aware interactions.